sheikmohdimran/blog/_posts/2021-07-18-VSCode_On_Docker_via_Jump.md

 ![SSH Architecture](https://code.visualstudio.com/assets/docs/remote/ssh/architecture-ssh.png)

-Configure `ssh_config` in VSCode, so that you can login without password to the main server
+Add necessary configurations in `ssh_config` of 'Remote - SSH', so that you can login without password to the main server

 ```bash
 Host JumpHost